Lexik477/TheDefault_CpuDesignandSimulationProj/docs/README.md

 - example prompt: "How to properly connect control signals in a RISC-V single cycle processor?"

+- Note : new repository, had to be rebuild from the old one :(

 common issues:
 - compilation erros